ibexa/documentation-developer/docs/extending/extending_udw.md

 </button>
 ```

-> `single` configuration is one of the default configuration provided.
+`single` configuration is one of the default configuration provided.
 You can also do your [own configuration](#adding-new-configuration).

-With Vanilla JS:
+With plain JS:

 ``` js
 const container = document.querySelector('#react-udw');